tiayyba/CYT180_Lab1/README.md

 ## Task 3: Tuples

-Create a tuple called `device_info` that stores:
+* In a new cell in the notebook, create a tuple called `device_info` that stores:
      * Device type (e.g., "Laptop")
      * Operating system (e.g., "Windows")
      * Year purchased

-Then:

-* Print each value using indexing
+* Print each value using indexing.
-* Attempt to modify one value and **observe what happens**
+* Attempt to modify one value and **observe what happens**.
 * Add a short comment explaining why this happens.
-* Take a screenshot and include it in the PDF under Task 3
+* Take a screenshot and include it in the PDF under Task 3.

 ---